 Some organizations have a hiring process which includes only two interviews whereas others have more than two interviews in their hiring process.
 Sometimes the type and number of interviews also depend on the nature of the job offered.
 For example, most IT organizations conduct two interviews such as technical interview and HR interview.

 A candidate is asked questions related to his/her technical knowledge in technical interview whereas in HR interview personal questions related to interests, hobbies are asked.
-It is important for a candidate to know the style and nature of each types of interview to succeed in it.
-Here is an overview of different types of interviews.
+It is important for a candidate to know the style and nature of each type of interview to succeed in it.
+Here is an overview of different type of interviews.

 1) Structured :